qarham/cfm-vagrant/README.md

 ***Detail Topology Diagram***
 ![CFM Topology](cfm-1x1-vqfx-7srv/images/cfm-1x1vQFX-Full-Top.png)

+The main code of this repository is taken from [Juniper/vqfx10k-vagrant](https://github.com/Juniper/vqfx10k-vagrant) to create a Testbed for CFM testing.
+Using this repo you can create a topology captured in the above diagram for basic CFM use-cases testing.

+* 2 vQFX 10K
+* 7 VMs CentOS 7.5
+  * 1 Contrail-Command
+  * 1 OpenStack/Contrail Controller
+  * 1 CSN "Contrail Service Node"
+  * 2 Compute nodes
+  * 2 BMS (Non-LCM)

 Frist step is prepartion of host machine and the host can be running an Ubuntu or CentOS OS, please follow "Host Server Vagrant Setup" section for detail instructions.

 ## Host Server Vagrant Setup (prerequisite)